we3lab/wwtp-process-extraction/README.md

 ## Getting Started

 ## Known issues and limitations
 - When first running permit_scrape.py, a Timeout Error may appear.
-Continue to rerun until the program successfully opens ChromeDriver
+Continue to rerun until the program successfully opens ChromeDrive **(Ensure that the "MM-DD-YYYY" Folder is deleted before rerunning)**.
 - There are two distinct locations where permit_scrape.py is slow:
     1. After Region selection
     2. Selection of "ALL" Display range
+- ...

 ## Contact
 Ashley Ramirez - ashlecr3@uci.edu